aryansindhi18/DataStructures-Algo/README.md

 Day 1 - 30th April 2024:
 -Binary Search

-q1: Ceiling of a number in sorted arrays
+q1: Ceiling of a number in sorted arrays\n
 link: https://leetcode.com/problems/search-insert-position/description/

 q2: Floor of a number in sorted array